kashuz/optom-rest/OPTOM.md

 * on success render returned HTML code of receipt.

 Logic of calculating amount in UZS: ```intval((($amount * $exchangeRate) / self::EXCHANGE_RATE_DIVIDER) / 100) * 100;```

+Returned error messages must be encoded before rendering them for user on the screen.
+Some may contain raw texts from API, so nobody knows what is inside.
+Some error messages may contain linebreak symbol \n. it should be replaced with line break on rendering in UI.

+Returned receipt data are also raw data from API and must be encoded before rendering in UI.

 # Debugging and testing